towfiqi/serpbear/README.md

 -   **Zero Cost to RUN:** Run the App on mogenius.com or Fly.io for free.

 #### How it Works
-The App uses third party website scrapers like ScrapingAnt, ScrapingRobot, SerpApi or Your given Proxy ips to scrape google search results to see if your domain appears in the search result for the given keyword.
+The App uses third party website scrapers like ScrapingAnt, ScrapingRobot, SearchApi, SerpApi or Your given Proxy ips to scrape google search results to see if your domain appears in the search result for the given keyword.
 Also, When you connect your Googel Search Console account, the app shows actual search visits for each tracked keywords.
 You can also discover new keywords, and find the most performing keywords, countries, pages.

 #### Getting Started
 -   **Step 1:** Deploy & Run the App.